Gate tunable anomalous Hall effect: a Berry curvature probe at oxides interfaces

 As a first consequence of this Rashba coupling here, we have shown the presence of a spin and angular momentum patterns in- and out-of-plane.
-Second, we have shown the emergence of an AHC under broken time-reversal symmetry, due to a non-trivial topological Berry curvature, even for an in-plane magnetic field.
-Finally, the generalized Rashba coupling can strongly affect the behavior of these materials in the superconducting phase in analogy with the case of (001) LAO/STO interface \cite{perroni1,perroni2}. \\Our study on LAO/STO interface does not preclude the presence of such effects in other interfaces.
-The main requirement is the trigonal geometry and the quenching of the $t_{2g}$ orbitals which is also found in KaTiO$_3$/SrTiO$_3$~\cite{bruno2019band}.
-This work opens the way to a general study of the {\it spin-orbitronic} effects induced by the generalized Rashba coupling in novel interfaces and paves the way to its experimental verification via a gate tunable AHE. \\\textit{Note added}.
-Recently, we became aware of similar work carried out by first author E. Lesne et al.~\cite{lesne2022designing} observing the anomalous Hall effect in LAO/STO (111). \\\textit{Acknowledgments.} We thank A.Caviglia for insightful suggestions and discussions.
-C.A.P. acknowledges support from Italy’s MIUR PRIN project TOP-SPIN (Grant No. PRIN 20177SL7HC), C.A.P. and R. C. from project QUANTOX (QUANtum Technologies with 2D-OXides) of QuantERA ERA-NET Cofund in Quantum Technologies (Grant Agreement No. 731473) implemented within the European Union’s Horizon 2020 Programme.
+Second, we have shown the emergence of an AHC in the presence of an in plane magnetic field due to a non-trivial topology of the Berry curvature.
+From the study of the non-linearity of the AHC, one can probe the Berry curvature in the BZ, reconstructing its structure for the different bands.
+Finally, the generalized Rashba coupling can strongly affect the behavior of these materials in the superconducting phase in analogy with the case of (001) LAO/STO interface \cite{perroni1,perroni2}. \\Our study on LAO/STO interface easily extends to other interfaces.
+The main requirement is the trigonal geometry and the quenching of the $t_{2g}$ orbitals which is also found in KaTiO$_3$/SrTiO$_3$~\cite{bruno2019band}, as an example.
+This work opens the way to a general study of the {\it spin-orbitronic} effects induced by the generalized Rashba coupling in oxides interfaces and paves the way to its experimental verification via a gate tunable AHE.